jokedst/CsvQuery/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/j1r9m77jwiyfsn4u?svg=true)](https://ci.appveyor.com/project/jokedst/csvquery)

 A plugin to Notepad++ to parse different types of CSV files and display them in a table.
-The data is stored in a in-memory SQLite database, so you can write SQL queries against the data.
+The data is stored in a in-memory SQLite database (or MSSQL if configured), so you can write SQL queries against the data.

 It tries to auto-detect separators, headers and column types.
-If it can't it just fails - there is currently no way to tell it what separator to use.
+If it fails it asks you for it.

 ![screenshot](/Meta/Screenshot.png?raw=true "Small file with header row parsed")